DukiMy/discrete-mathematics/permutations/README.md

 # Permutation Generator

-This program generates all possible permutations of a given set of symbols, for a specified length `k`, allowing repetition.
+This program generates all possible permutations of a given set of symbols with the given command for a specified length `k`, allowing repetition.

-## Parameters
+**./permutations.exe 4 a b**## Parameters
 - Length (`k`): `4`
 - Symbols: `a` `b`